 A deep link acts as a bridge between a traditional web link and a mobile application.
 If users haven’t already downloaded your app, it will direct them to the App or Play Store and prompt them to download it, ensuring that they get the best user experience possible.

 Lots of companies have their websites segmented by language.
-But when it comes to planning a campaign, this means splitting up the target audience for your ads by language and setting the destination URL for each to be different.
+But when it comes to planning a campaign, this can often mean splitting up the target audience for your ads by language and setting the destination URL for each to be different.
 Like so:

-Dynamic linking lets you add rules to a single link to your homepage, will automatically detect the browser language of the person clicking on the link and direct them to the appropriate page.
+Dynamic linking lets you add rules to a single link to your homepage, will automatically detect the browser language of the person clicking on the link and direct them to the appropriate, localized page.

 There are many ways time parameters can influence your marketing campaigns.
 Depending on the nature of your business, you might have the need to advertise different products or services at different hours of the day.